ContextMapper/contextmapper.github.io/_docs/generators/mdsl.md

 <span class="k">IPA</span>
 </pre></div>

-**Note**: If you do not want to work with protected regions you can simply remove them after the first generation.
-If you re-generate the MDSL contracts on the same file it will not create the protected regions again.
-If you want to add protected regions to an existing
-MDSL file you have to do it manually (copy them from the example above).

 ## MDSL Support
 The current version of our MDSL generator is compatible with the MDSL version _1.0.2_.
 For further questions regarding [MDSL](https://socadk.github.io/MDSL/) please visit the website [https://socadk.github.io/MDSL](https://socadk.github.io/MDSL)